AIDS Prevention

 • They have been created in God’s image, both male and female.

 • God loves them and wants them to have a meaningful relationship with Him, others, and themselves.
+This is the essence of the Great Commandment (Matthew 22:36-40)

 Human need: The basis